Aisyah-Humaira/Predictive-Analytics-Project/README.md

 | **max** | 1.7005 | 9.2589 | 3.2947 | 3.8989 | 5.9458 | 1.4816 |

 ## Modeling
-*Model development* dilakukan sebagai proses pembuatan, pelatihan, dan evaluasi model untuk memprediksi atau mengklasifikasikan data berdasarkan fitur yang ada.
-Pada Tahapan ini akan mengembangkan model *machine learning* dengan tiga algoritma yaitu *K-Nearest Neighbor, Random Forest, dan Boosting Algorithm*
+Model development is the process of creating, training, and evaluating models to predict or classify data based on existing features.
+This stage will develop a machine learning model with three algorithms, namely K-Nearest Neighbor, Random Forest, and Boosting Algorithm.

 ### [K-Nearest Neighbor (KNN)](https://lp2m.uma.ac.id/2023/02/16/algoritma-k-nearest-neighbors-knn-pengertian-dan-penerapan/)
-***K-Nearest Neighbor*** merupakan salah satu algoritma dasar dalam *machine learning* yang digunakan untuk regresi dan klasifikasi.
-Dalam algoritma KNN, diasumsikan bahwa data yang serupa cenderung berada dalam jarak yang dekat atau bertetangga, sehingga data-data dengan karakteristik yang mirip akan berada di lokasi yang berdekatan.
-Tujuan dari KNN adalah untuk menemukan tetangga terdekat dari titik kueri yang diberikan, dengan demikian kita dapat menentukan label kelas untuk titik tersebut berdasarkan mayoritas label kelas dari tetangga terdekatnya.
-KNN hanya memerlukan dua parameter utama, yaitu nilai k dan metrik jarak, yang jumlahnya relatif lebih sedikit dibandingkan dengan kebanyakan algoritma *machine learning* lainnya.
+***K-Nearest Neighbor*** is one of the basic algorithms in machine learning used for regression and classification.
+In the KNN algorithm, it is assumed that similar data tends to be near or neighborhood and that data with similar characteristics will be nearby.
+The goal of KNN is to find the nearest neighbor of a given query point, thus we can determine the class label for that point based on the majority of the class labels of its nearest neighbors.
+KNN only requires two main parameters, namely the k value and the distance metric, which are relatively less in number compared to most other machine learning algorithms.

-Tahapan Langkah algoritma metode KNN:
+Steps of the KNN method algorithm:
-1. Model KNN untuk regresi diinisialisasi menggunakan *KNeighborsRegressor* dengan jumlah tetangga terdekat (*n_neighbors*) sebanyak 10.
+1. The KNN model for regression is initialised using *KNeighborsRegressor* with the number of nearest neighbours (*n_neighbors*) of 10.
-2. Model KNN yang telah diinisialisasi kemudian dilatih dengan menggunakan data pelatihan (*X_train*) dan label pelatihan (*y_train*).
-Proses pelatihan ini bertujuan agar model dapat memahami pola dan hubungan antara fitur (*X*) dan label (*y*).
+2. The initialized KNN model is then trained using training data (*X_train*) and training labels (*y_train*).
+This training process aims for the model to understand the patterns and relationships between features (*X*) and labels (*y*).
-3. Performa model dievaluasi menggunakan metrik *Mean Squared Error* (*MSE*)
+3. Model performance is evaluated using the *Mean Squared Error* (*MSE*) metric.

 ### [Random Forest (RF)](https://kantinit.com/kecerdasan-buatan/random-forest-pengertian-cara-kerja-dan-contoh-penerapannya/)
-***Random Forest*** adalah salah satu metode yang memiliki kemiripan dengan *Decision Tree*.
-Metode ini merupakan salah satu algoritma yang paling populer karena keakuratannya, kemudahannya, dan fleksibilitasnya.
-Kemampuannya untuk digunakan dalam klasifikasi dan regresi, ditambah dengan sifat nonlinernya, membuatnya sangat mudah beradaptasi dengan berbagai jenis data dan situasi.
-Untuk mendapatkan prediksi yang akurat dan konsisten, *random forest* menggunakan metode bagging, yaitu teknik penggabungan beberapa meta algoritma untuk meningkatkan akurasi algoritma *machine learning*.
-Metode bagging ini mengambil sampel acak dari dataset melalui proses *raw sampling*.
-Setelah itu, sampel yang diperoleh dari *raw sampling* digunakan kembali dengan penggantian, proses ini dikenal sebagai *bootstrap*, dan menghasilkan sampel *bootstrap*.
-Setiap model kemudian dilatih secara mandiri hingga menghasilkan prediksi.
-Hasil akhir ditentukan berdasarkan prediksi mayoritas dari semua model.
-Secara sederhana, prediksi dari setiap model dikumpulkan, dan kemudian dianalisis untuk menentukan hasil mayoritas.
-Proses ini disebut agregasi.
+***Random Forest*** is one of the methods that has similarities with Decision Tree.
+It is one of the most popular algorithms due to its accuracy, simplicity, and flexibility.
+Its ability to be used in classification and regression, coupled with its nonlinear nature, makes it highly adaptable to different types of data and situations.
+To get accurate and consistent predictions, Random Forest uses the bagging method, which is a technique of combining several meta-algorithms to improve the accuracy of machine learning algorithms.
+This bagging method takes random samples from the dataset through a raw sampling process.
+After that, the samples obtained from raw sampling are reused with replacement, this process is known as bootstrapping and produces bootstrap samples.
+Each model is then trained independently until it produces a prediction.
+The final result is determined based on the majority prediction of all models.
+In simple terms, the predictions from each model are aggregated and then analyzed to determine the majority result.
+This process is called aggregation.

-Tahapan Langkah algoritma metode *Random Forest*:
+Steps of the Random Forest method algorithm:
-1. Model *Random Forest* untuk regresi (*RandomForestRegressor*) diinisialisasi dengan parameter sebagai berikut:
+1. The *Random Forest* model for regression (*RandomForestRegressor*) is initialised with the following parameters:
-   - *n_estimators* = 50 (Jumlah pohon keputusan dalam hutan)
+   - *n_estimators* = 50 (Number of decision trees in the forest)
-   - *max_depth* = 16 (Kedalaman maksimal dari setiap pohon keputusan)
+   - *max_depth* = 16 (Maximum depth of each decision tree)
-   - *random_state* = 55 (Seed untuk pengacakan agar hasil dapat direproduksi)
+   - *random_state* = 55 (Seed for randomization to make the results reproducible)
-   - *n_jobs* = -1 (Menggunakan semua core prosesor yang tersedia untuk pelatihan)
+   - *n_jobs* = -1 (Uses all available processor cores for training)
-2. Model *Random Forest* yang telah diinisialisasi kemudian dilatih dengan menggunakan data pelatihan dan label pelatihan.
+2. The initialized *Random Forest* model is then trained using the training data and training labels.
-3. Performa model dievaluasi menggunakan metrik *Mean Squared Error* (*MSE*)
+3. Model performance is evaluated using the *Mean Squared Error* (*MSE*) metric.

 ### [Boosting Algorithm](https://aws.amazon.com/id/what-is/boosting/)
-***Boosting Algorithm*** adalah teknik dalam *machine learning* yang digunakan untuk mengurangi kesalahan dalam prediksi data.
-Teknik ini meningkatkan akurasi dan kinerja model *machine learning* dengan mengubah beberapa model lemah menjadi satu model pembelajaran yang kuat.
-AdaBoost (*Adaptive Boosting*) adalah salah satu metode *boosting* yang dikembangkan pertama kali.
-Dalam AdaBoost, setiap data awalnya diberi bobot yang sama.
-Setelah setiap iterasi atau pembentukan pohon keputusan, bobot dari setiap data akan disesuaikan secara otomatis.
-Bobot lebih akan diberikan kepada data yang salah diklasifikasikan untuk diperbaiki pada iterasi berikutnya.
-Proses ini akan diulang hingga kesalahan prediksi, atau selisih antara nilai sebenarnya dan prediksi, berada di bawah tingkat kesalahan yang dapat diterima.
+***Boosting Algorithm*** is a technique in machine learning that is used to reduce errors in data prediction.
+It improves the accuracy and performance of machine learning models by transforming multiple weak models into one strong learning model.
+AdaBoost (Adaptive Boosting) is one of the first developed boosting methods.
+In AdaBoost, each data is initially given equal weight.
+After each iteration or decision tree formation, the weight of each data will be adjusted automatically.
+More weight will be given to misclassified data to be corrected in the next iteration.
+This process will be repeated until the prediction error, or the difference between the true and predicted values falls below an acceptable error level.

-Tahapan Langkah algoritma metode Boosting Algorithm:
+Steps of the Boosting Algorithm method algorithm:
-1. Model AdaBoostRegressor diinisialisasi dengan parameter sebagai berikut:
+1. The AdaBoostRegressor model is initialized with the following parameters:
-   - *learning_rate* = 0.05 (Tingkat pembelajaran yang mengontrol seberapa besar kontribusi dari setiap model lemah dalam gabungan model akhir)
+   - *learning_rate* = 0.05 (Learning rate that controls how much each weak model contributes to the final combined model)
-   - *random_state* = 55 (Seed untuk pengacakan agar hasil dapat direproduksi)
+   - *random_state* = 55 (Seed for randomization to make the results reproducible)
-3. Model *Random Forest* yang telah diinisialisasi kemudian dilatih dengan menggunakan data pelatihan dan label pelatihan.
+3. The initialized *Random Forest* model is then trained using the training data and training labels.
-4. Performa model dievaluasi menggunakan metrik *Mean Squared Error* (MSE)
+4. Model performance is evaluated using the *Mean Squared Error* (MSE) metric.

 ## Evaluation
-Metrik evaluasi yang untuk menilai keakuratan model regresi dalam memprediksi data numerik adalah *Mean Squared Error* (MSE).
-MSE mengukur perbedaan antara prediksi model dengan nilai aktual dari data, lalu mengkuadratkan perbedaan tersebut untuk menghindari nilai selisih yang negatif.
-Setelah itu, perbedaan kuadrat dari setiap data dijumlahkan dan diambil rata-ratanya untuk mendapatkan nilai [MSE](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4420880).
+An evaluation metric to assess the accuracy of a regression model in predicting numerical data is the *Mean Squared Error* (MSE).
+MSE measures the difference between the model prediction and the actual value of the data and then squares the difference to avoid negative difference values.
+After that, the squared differences of each data are summed up and averaged to get a value of [MSE](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4420880).

 $$MSE = \frac{1}{N} \sum_{k=1}^n \left( y_i - \hat{y} \right)^2$$

-Keterangan:
+Notes:

-N = jumlah dataset
+N = number of datasets

-$\hat{y}$ = nilai sebenarnya
+$\hat{y}$ = actual value

-$`y_i`$ = nilai prediksi
+$`y_i`$ = predicted value

-sebelum menghitung nilai MSE dalam model, perlu dilakukan proses *scaling* fitur numerik pada data uji terlebih dahulu untuk memastikan bahwa fitur-fitur numerik dalam data test memiliki skala yang serupa dengan data train, yang telah di-scaling sebelumnya.
-Selanjutnya, dilakukan proses evaluasi ketiga model dengan metrik MSE.
+Before calculating the MSE value in the model, it is necessary to scale the numerical features in the test data first to ensure that the numerical features in the test data have a similar scale to the train data, which has been scaled before.
+Next, I evaluate the three models using the MSE metric.

-Hasil evaluasi pada data train dan data test adalah sebagai berikut.
+The evaluation results on the train data and test data are listed in the following table.

-Tabel 3.
-Hasil Evaluasi Data Ketiga Model
+Table 3.
+Data Evaluation Results of the Three Models
 || train | test |
 | --- | --- | --- |
 | **KNN** | 0.027474 | 0.031791 |
 | **RF** | 0.015403 | 0.026833 |
 | **Boosting** | 0.031805 | 0.030721 |

-Untuk memudahkan melihat hasil dari tabel 3, dibuat plot metrik tersebut dengan menggunakan *bar chart* sehingga didapatkan hasilnya seperti dibawah ini:
+To make it easier to see the results from Table 3, a plot of these metrics is made using a bar chart such as the results obtained in the following figure.

 ![image](https://github.com/Aisyah-Humaira/Dicoding-Proyek-Akhir-Machine-Learning/assets/83213518/c3e7fffe-dd38-4a27-bb4d-9424e34a7195)

-Gambar 3.
-Grafik Evaluasi Metrik
+Figure 3: Metric Evaluation Chart

-Dari gambar 3, terlihat bahwa model *Random Forest* (RF) memberikan nilai eror yang paling kecil sedangkan model dengan algoritma *K-Nearest Neighbor* (KNN) memiliki eror yang paling besar.
-Oleh karena itu, model RF yang dapat dikatakan sebagai model terbaik untuk melakukan prediksi karena memiliki eror yang paling kecil.
+From Figure 3, it can be seen that the *Random Forest* (RF) model provides the smallest error value while the model with the *K-Nearest Neighbor* (KNN) algorithm has the largest error.
+Therefore, the RF model can be said to be the best model for prediction because it has the smallest error.

-Untuk mengujinya, dibuat prediksi menggunakan beberapa model *machine learning* yang telah dilatih sebelumnya terhadap salah satu baris data.
-Proses ini memberikan gambaran tentang bagaimana masing-masing model memprediksi data yang diberikan.
+To test this, predictions were made using several pre-trained machine-learning models on one of the data rows.
+This process gives an idea of how each model predicts the given data.

-Tabel 4.
-Hasil Prediksi Terhadap Model
+Table 4.
+Prediction Results of the Model
 || y_true | prediksi_KNN | prediksi_RF | prediksi_Boosting |
 | --- | --- | --- | --- | --- |
 | **71760** | 0 | 0.1 | 0.05 | 0.18 |

-Terlihat pada tabel 4 bahwa prediksi dengan *Random Forest* (RF) memberikan hasil yang paling mendekati nilai benar (*y_true*).
+It can be seen in Table 4 that prediction with *Random Forest* (RF) gives the closest result to the true value (*y_true*).

 ## Conclusion
-Dari projek Machine Learning Terapan yang telah dikerjakan mengenai prediksi penyakit diabetes dapat disimpulkah:
+From the Applied Machine Learning project that has been done regarding the prediction of diabetes, it can be concluded:

-1. Untuk mengembangkan model *machine learning* dalam memprediksi penyakit diabetes, beberapa algoritma yang dapat digunakan antara lain adalah *K-Nearest Neighbor* (KNN), *Random Forest, dan Boosting Algorithm*.
+1. To develop a *machine learning* model for predicting diabetes, some algorithms that can be used include *K-Nearest Neighbor* (KNN), *Random Forest, and Boosting Algorithm*.
-2. Dari ketiga algoritma tersebut, hasil evaluasi menunjukkan bahwa algoritma *Random Forest* menghasilkan eror paling kecil dibandingkan dengan KNN dan *Boosting Algorithm*.
-Selain itu, *Random Forest* juga menghasilkan prediksi yang paling mendekati nilai sebenarnya.
+2. Of the three algorithms, the evaluation results show that the *Random Forest* algorithm produces the smallest error compared to KNN and *Boosting Algorithm*.
+In addition, *Random Forest* also produces predictions that are closest to the actual value.

-## Referensi
+## References
 [1] B. A. N.G., "En-RfRsK: An ensemble machine learning technique for prognostication of diabetes mellitus," Egyptian Informatics Journal, vol. 25, 2024. (https://doi.org/10.1016/j.eij.2024.100441)

 [2] S. S. Bhat, M. Banu, G. A. Ansari and V. Selvam, "A risk assessment and prediction framework for diabetes mellitus using machine learning algorithms," Healthcare Analytics, vol. 4, 2023. (https://doi.org/10.1016/j.health.2023.100273)